krika02/Fen-Code-Parser/README.md

 Install `yarn`, read how [here](https://yarnpkg.com/en/docs/install).

 1. cd to same folder as package.json
-2. yarn install
+2. 'yarn install'
-3. yarn build or yarn build-prod
+3. 'yarn build' (dev) or 'yarn build-prod' or 'yarn build-prod-windows'

 To start the application you can now run: `yarn start`